-Driving across Sweden, and following a typical Swedish lunch in none other than IKEA, we finally arrived in Norway’s capital, Oslo.
+Driving across Sweden, and following a typical Swedish lunch of meatballs in none other than IKEA, we finally arrived in Norway’s capital, Oslo.
 Despite being exhausted, I took the opportunity to explore our stop off before checking in – Vigeland Sculpture Park, a park in the city that’s home to hundreds of statues created by Norwegian sculptor Gustav Vigeland.
-It was a pleasant walk through and fun watching everyone trying to mimic the sculptures, but I was especially relieved when I had my room and could fall comfortably onto my bed.
+It was a pleasant walk through and fun watching everyone trying to mimic the sculptures’ poses, but I was especially relieved when I had my room key in hand and could fall comfortably onto my bed.

-Day 2 in the city involved both walking and cycling, and recovering afterwards… While I didn’t get much touristic stuff done in Oslo, it’s still been a nice stop, and the vibe is so chilled out no one particularly minded not fitting everything in.
+Day 2 in the city involved both walking and cycling, and recovering afterwards… While I didn’t get much touristic stuff done in Oslo, it’s still been a great little stop, and the vibe is so chilled out no one particularly minded not fitting everything in.

 The next and final stop on the tour was the beach on Olso Fjord – stunning views and a chance to go into the icy waters in what’s called a polar plunge.
 I’ll save that one for another time though!
-This cycle tour can be tough on the legs as there are a lot of light uphill stretches.
-If you’re unfit, take that into consideration.
+I’ll warn you in advance, this cycle tour can be really quite tough on the legs as there are a lot of light uphill stretches, so if you’re unfit, take that into consideration before joining.

-Otherwise, it was a morning well spent.
-Well and truly exhausted, a few of us stopped off at the harbour front for street cart food, before checking out the nearby Akershush Fortress.
-From there, it was a wet trek back to the hostel as the thunder roared and the rain set in for the evening.
+Apart from my legs turning to literal jelly, the tour was a morning well spent.
+Well and truly exhausted, a few of us stopped off at the harbour front for street cart food, before checking out the nearby Akershush Fortress, where you can see some pretty cool cannons.
+From there, it was simply a wet trek back to our hostel as the thunder roared and the rain set in for the evening.

-As a whole, Oslo is a cool, laid-back city, but being more modern than some places in Europe there’s not an abundance of historical landmarks to take in, so bear that in mind if you ever decide to visit.
+As a whole, my impression of Oslo is that it’s a cool, laid-back city, but being more modern and industrial than some places in Europe there’s not an abundance of historical landmarks to take in, so just bear that in mind if you ever decide to visit.